-Why you’ll love it
+Why you’ll love fishing

-With all this coastline, who wouldn’t want to go fishing on Tasmania’s East Coast?
+With all this coastline, who wouldn’t want to go fishing on Tasmania’s east coast?
 Pack your gear (or hire some), seek out a beach, jetty, river or estuary and try your luck.
 You’ll find boat ramps and gear hire in most coastal towns, and the inland streams offer tranquil locations to test your skills against local river trout.

 All along the Great Eastern Drive, from Orford to St Helens and the Bay of Fires, you’ll find opportunities to throw in a line and try for local catches of Australian salmon, flathead, bream, even shark and skate.
 More adventurous fisher folk can also try for a catch of abalone or southern rock lobster (licences required) or join a deep sea or game fishing charter.